-- 5.1 Valuations should be carried out in accordance with SAA Basic Principles Committee Practice Note 2 (Contractor's Basis Valuations). - 5.2 Recommended unit cost rates excluding professional fees for buildings are noted below. - 5.3 For external works reference should be made to section 6.2 below.
+- 5.1 Valuations should be carried out with reference to the SAA Basic Principles Committee Practice Note 2 (Contractor's Basis Valuations). - 5.2 Recommended unit cost rates excluding professional fees for buildings are noted below - 5.3 For external works reference should be made to section 6.2 below.